 - Amphibians are unable to regulate their body temperature.

-- After hatching from eggs, they undergo through a larval stage which can range from just 10 days up to 20 years (for some species)!
+- After hatching from eggs, they undergo a larval stage ranging from just 10 days up to 20 years (for some species)!

 What Are Reptiles?

-- Most reptiles live in warm habitats like in deserts because they need the heat in order to keep themselves warm.
+- Most reptiles live in warm habitats like deserts because they need heat to keep themselves warm.

 - As compared to amphibians and lower animal forms, they have larger brains and thus better intellectual capacity.

 - Reptiles, excluding turtles and crocodiles, have both nostrils and a specialized structure called the Jacobson’s organ.
 This organ is very sensitive to chemical stimuli and is highly adapted to smelling.